AishwaryaGilakara/Devops-tech-test/README.md

 # Devops-tech-test code is available in link: https://github.com/AishwaryaGilakara/Devops-tech-test
-# Here I have used the trial version of the GCP , which came with a 250GB credit.
+# Here I have used the trial version of the GCP , which comes with limit.
 As per the task requirements, I was unable to create 3 nodes as each node consumes 100GB.
 Therefore, I specified 2 nodes in the code.

 ####    SYSTEM REQUIREMENTS ####